ariffk-dev/prv-privacy-policy/README.md

-# prv-privacy-policy
+# Personal Record Vault Privacy Policy

 Privacy Policy for Personal Record Vault

 Personal Record Vault does not collect, store, or transmit any personal data to the developer or any third party.

   What stays on your device
   - Workout logs, routines, body measurements, and progress photos are stored locally on your device.